 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Carbon monoxide can be deadly; its that simple.
 CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Knoxville homeowner.
-Serious poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

-- If you don’t have a CO2 detector in your home, get one right away.
-You can phone R & M Climate Control Service Experts Heating & Air Conditioning to purchase one today.
+- Buy a CO2 detector for each room of your home.
+You can phone R & M Climate Control Service Experts to purchase one today.

 - Existing CO2 detectors should be checked regularly (at least every 90 days).
 It's also recommended to replace the detector every 3-5 years.